| Title: | Construct and Compare scGRN from Single-Cell Transcriptomic Data |

 Transform this vector back to the scale of the actual covariates, using the eigenvectors corresponding to the selected principal components to get the final PCR estimator for estimating the regression coefficients characterizing the original model.

-gene regulatory networks in dgCMatrix format.
-Each one computed from a randomly selected subsample of nCells
+A list with nNet gene regulatory networks in dgCMatrix format.
+Each one computed from a randomly selected subsample of nCells cells.

 Gill, Ryan, Somnath Datta, and Susmita Datta. "dna: An R package for differential network analysis."
 Bioinformation 10.4 (2014): 233.